trteodor/Line_Follower_STM32H7/README.md

 Hi!
 This repository contains all data for my first serious microcontroller project - Line Follower Robot.

-This project was created over than 1 years ago, now I decide to refactor code and publish the project.
+This project was created over than 1 years ago, now I decide to refactor MCU source code and publish the project.

 Link to the demo video:
 * **_https://youtu.be/MG3MgTwvwnU_**